pivotal/docs-tap/cli-plugins/insight/cli-docs/insight-config-set-target.hbs.md

 ## tanzu insight config set-target

-This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight config set-target` to set your metadata store endpoint.
+This topic tells you how to use the Tanzu Insight CLI `tanzu insight config set-target` command to set your metadata store endpoint.

 ### <a id='synopsis'></a>Synopsis